6 Scientifically Proven Saffron Health Benefits

 6 Amazing Health Benefits Of Saffron

 Saffron, the exotic golden spice, can do more than just add color and flavor to your dishes.
 It has been valued in traditional Asian medicine for its impressive health benefits.
-These days, modern science has begun to recognize the power of saffron's bioactive compounds such as crocin, crocetin, picrocrocin, and safranal.
-From lowering insulin resistance to tackling depression, these substances boast a medley of amazing benefits.
-Read on to learn how saffron can spice up your health in the best way possible.
+Modern science has also begun to recognize the power of saffron's bioactive compounds such as crocin, crocetin, picrocrocin, and safranal.
+Saffron can treat gastric disorders, lower depression, improve symptoms of premenstrual syndrome, reduce insulin resistance, and protect the heart.

 The health benefits of saffron are so significant that modern medical science has begun to pay attention.
 Most notably, saffron’s bioactive compounds like crocin, crocetin, picrocrocin, and safranal have stolen the spotlight.
 Read on to learn what this superstar spice can do for you.

 1. Soothes An Upset Stomach

 Traditionally, saffron has been used in Eastern medicine to treat gastric disorders.
 This means that it can help eliminate the burning pain, heartburn, and indigestion that comes with a stomach ulcer.
 Animal studies show that saffron extract and its active components crocin and safranal have antioxidant properties that reduce ulcer formation by preventing damage to the gastric mucosa.3 If you are prone to ulcers, a pinch of saffron may be just what the doctor ordered.

 2. Lowers Depression